Five stages of grief – internals of a hash spill

 But do you know EXACTLY what happens under the cover in the case of a hash spill?
 Or does you knowledge stop at “it gets slow”?

 Unless you work for Microsoft on the SQL Server engineering team, there really is no need to know the internals of a hash spill.
 But that doesn’t mean you can’t be curious!
-Would you like to waste some time to learn about dynamic role reversal, grace hash join, bail-out, bit-vector filtering, and more, then join this sessions!
+Would you like to waste some time to learn about dynamic role reversal, grace hash join, bail-out, bit-vector filtering, and more?
+Then join this session!